IMG_2985.jpg

 Will I have my repertoire in advance?

-All participants will have at least two months to prepare their music.
-Attendees should come to the festival with enough familiarity with their own part to be able to play comfortably in a group.
+All festival participants will have at least one month to prepare their music before the festival week.
+All academy participants will have at least two weeks to prepare their music before the first rehearsal.
+Attendees should come to each program with enough familiarity with their own part to be able to play comfortably in a group.

 I am not local to New York City or North Jersey.
 Am I still able to participate in the festival?